Miro0o/Docs-Notes/CS/CyberSecurity/🏰 InfoSec/InfoSec.md

 Physical controls monitor and control the environment of the work place and computing facilities.
 They also monitor and control access to and from such facilities.

-:warning: An important physical control that is frequently overlooked is separation of duties, which ensures that an individual can not complete a critical task by himself.
+⚠ An important physical control that is frequently overlooked is separation of duties, which ensures that an individual can not complete a critical task by himself.

 - For example, an employee who submits a request for reimbursement should not also be able to authorize payment or print the check.

 ### Classification

-An important aspect of information security and risk management is recognizing the value of information and defining appropriate procedures and protection requirements for the information.Not all information is equal and so not all information requires the same degree of protection.[[165\]](https://en.wikipedia.org/wiki/Information_security#cite_note-165) This requires information to be assigned a [security classification](https://en.wikipedia.org/wiki/Classified_information).
+An important aspect of information security and risk management is recognizing the value of information and defining appropriate procedures and protection requirements for the information.Not all information is equal and so not all information requires the same degree of protection.
+This requires information to be assigned a [security classification](https://en.wikipedia.org/wiki/Classified_information).

 1. The first step in information classification is to identify a member of senior management as the owner of the particular information to be classified.
 2. Next, develop a classification policy.
 The policy should describe the different classification labels, define the criteria for information to be assigned a particular label, and list the required [security controls](https://en.wikipedia.org/wiki/Security_controls) for each classification.